Key information about COVID19 and School

 What will learning look like?

-Learning will continue to be of a high standard.
-Learning will continue to be back to normal however, children will have time each week to use the Google classroom to complete various activities.This is to ensure they continue to be confident using it in case of a local lockdown or self ioslation.
+Learning continues to be of a high standard.
+Learning is back to normal however, children will have time each week to use the Google classroom to complete various activities.This is to ensure they continue to be confident using it in case of a local lockdown or self ioslation.
 We will also be using the Google classroom for homework.

 You can still contact us on the school office phone number or via email email@example.com